nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 From the last relationship we can say: $$Q^{-1}_{k} * A_{k} * Q^{k} = R_{k} * Q_{k}$$, which can be written as: $$A_{k}=Q^{-1}_{1} * Q^{-1}_{2} \ldots Q_{k} * A * Q_{1} * Q_{2} \ldots Q_{k}$$.

-I know that all the math can look convoluted at this point, but if you put everything on paper it will be more clear.
+I know that all the math can look convoluted at this point, but if you put everything on paper, it will be more precise.

-In any case, after an infinite number of iterations the $$A_{k}$$ will converge to a solution.
+In any case, after an infinite number of iterations, the $$A_{k}$$ will converge to a solution.
 In practice, it will converge (or not) much sooner than infinity to acceptable values that can be considered the eigenvalues of the initial matrix $$A$$.

 Implementing the "naive algorithm" using [numpy](https://numpy.org/) looks like this: